tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 ## 2 Use of Terms (normative)

-In an RDF context, a reference to a term in the `bdqffdq:` namespace MUST use the Term IRI (e.g., 'http://rs.tdwg.org/bdq/bdqffdq/InformationElement') or Term Qualified name (e.g., `bdqffdq:InformationElement`).
+In an RDF context, a reference to a term in the `bdqffdq:` namespace MUST use the Term IRI (e.g., `http://rs.tdwg.org/bdq/bdqffdq/InformationElement`) or Term Qualified name (e.g., `bdqffdq:InformationElement`).
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `InformationElement`) SHOULD be used.
 In a purely human context a label (e.g., `Information Element`) MAY be used.

-## 3 Term index (normative)
+## 3 Term index (non-normative)
 ### 3.1 Index By Term Name (non-normative)

 (See also [3.2 Index By Label (non-normative)](#32-index-by-label-non-normative))